-Back in the 90’s, when internet stocks were going berserk, I had a friend who was just out of law school and had decided to dabble in the markets while looking for a job.
+Back in the 90’s, when internet stocks were going berserk, I had a friend who was just out of law school and decided to dabble in the markets while looking for a job.

-His account started to grow, and he bought more and more AOL.
+His account began to grow, so he bought more and more AOL.
 His account value hit $250,000, then $500,000, and then $750,000.
-It seemed as if he could do no wrong with AOL, and he had stopped interviewing with law firms, and decided that he was just going to live off the profits in his trading account.
+It seemed as if he could do no wrong with AOL, so he stopped taking interviews and decided he was just going to live off the profits in his trading account.

 His account continued to climb higher, and one day I asked him when he was going to take his profits, to which he replied, “When it hits one million dollars, I am going to close it out, and travel the world.”

-He took his position all the way back down to below his original account value, and thus began knocking on doors of law firms to try to get the job he never thought he would have to get.
+He took his position all the way back down to below his original account value and thus began knocking on doors of law firms to try to get the job he never thought he would have to.

-The market has no idea that you exist, and thus its movements have no relation to how much you are up or down on your position.
+The market has no idea that you exist, and thus, its movements have no relation to how much you are up or down on your position.

-The movements of the market are related to areas where there is support and where there is resistance; that are based upon the number of buyers and sellers in those areas.
+The movements of the market are related to areas where there is support and where there is resistance – whose strength is based upon the number of buyers and sellers in those areas.

 If you set a target on a position based upon a desired account value, which requires the stock to move above a resistance level, it may never get to that price.
 Likewise, if your stop is determined by account value, which requires you to sell above a support level, you might get taken out just before price turns and rallies.